 - Construction debris.
-Fill dirt isn’t just poor quality planting material because of what it lacks.
+Fill dirt isn’t just poor-quality planting material because of what it lacks.
 It’s notorious for what it contains.
-Dig down into it to plant azalea and don’t be surprised if doink!
+Dig down into it to plant an azalea, and don’t be surprised if doink!
 Your spade hits a rock or a piece of construction debris.

-What to do about it: Remove it as best you can, as you find it.
-You will find it as you prepare the soil.
+What to do about it: Remove it as best you can as you prepare the soil.
 If you find a lot of it, expect an expense.
 While some municipalities will haul it away, many will not.

 - Compacted soil.
 Grass roots need a loose soil structure for their roots to grow and take hold.
-Heavy equipment and constant walking over the area compacts the soil.
-In fact, having compacted soil is a plus for builders, because they don’t want a building settling as they build it.
+Heavy equipment and constant walking over the area compact the soil.
+In fact, having compacted soil is a plus for builders because they don’t want a building settling as they build it.

 |Slope of Your Lawn — Optimum Range for Grading, Drainage|